mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#connection-pool-creation>`_
 the driver should create connection pools.

-Once a pool is created, if minPoolSize is set, the pool MUST immediately begin creating enough connections such that totalConnections >= minPoolSize.
-These connections MUST be created in a non-blocking manner.
-The driver SHOULD set up (connect, handshake and authenticate) these connections in a non-blocking manner, such as via the use of a background thread or asynchronous I/O.
+Once a pool is created, if minPoolSize is set, the pool MUST immediately begin populating enough Connections such that totalConnections >= minPoolSize.
+These Connections MUST be populated in a non-blocking manner, such as via the use of a background thread or asynchronous I/O.

 .. code::

     set generation to 0
     emit PoolCreatedEvent
     if minPoolSize is set:
+      # this may be performed on a background thread
+      # if not performed on a background thread, this MUST
+      # utilize non-blocking I/O.
       while totalConnectionCount < minPoolSize:
-        create connection
-        # If this can be done without blocking, ensure that connection
-        # is ready to use
+        populate pool with a connection

 Closing a Connection Pool
 -------------------------

-When a pool is closed, it MUST first close all available connections in that pool.
+When a pool is closed, it MUST first close all available Connections in that pool.
 This results in the following behavior changes:

--  In use connections MUST be closed when they are checked in to the closed pool.
+-  In use Connections MUST be closed when they are checked in to the closed pool.
--  Attempting to check out a connection MUST result in an error.
+-  Attempting to check out a Connection MUST result in an error.

 .. code::